velo-by-wix/velo-sync/README.md

 ### 2. Prepare the schema file

 The schema file describes the values in the CSV file.
 It maps the values in the CSV file to the correct field types in your site's collection.

-/* I removed the part about it triggering the upload since I don't see that in the functionality. */

 An example schema file: